dph01/lift-CRUDBasic/docs/blogpost.md

 default functionality.

-However, as your requirements grow you'll probably find your needs diverging more and more from the functionality the Lift libraries provide, and consequently you'll probably need to override more and more of the default code.
+However, as your requirements grow you'll probably find your needs diverging more and more from the functionality the Lift libraries provide, and consequently needing to override more and more of the default code.

 You may want, for example, more control over the layout of the fields on the screen.
 You may want to combine combine multiple entities on the a single screen.
 You may want more control over the processing logic invoked on a form submit.
-When this happens you may find yourself with overly bloated code, trying to coerce the Lift libraries to perform in ways that they were not designed to perform.
+Adding so much overriding code could easily leave you with overly bloated classes, trying to coerce the Lift libraries to perform in ways that they were not designed to perform.

-When this happens that it often makes more sense to write your own CRUD code from the ground up.
+When this happens it often makes more sense to write your own CRUD code from the ground up.

 ## What is covered?
-This article describes conventions for organising the required code into methods, classes, files and folders; naming conventions; and a simple
-screen flow model.
+This article describes conventions for organising the required code into methods, classes, files and folders; naming conventions; and a simple screen flow model.

 It gives example code for how to perform many of the common CRUD based tasks such as managing state on the server between successive page requests, rendering HTML from the data